Maternity Leave

 -

-Return to work on a part-time basis initially, or long-term
+Return to work part-time at first, or long-term

 -